acayrin/acayrin/README.md

-Hi, u can call me acayrin, or simply acay
+goes by "acayrin" or "acay"

-i code random stuffs whenever im in the mood for it
+make random stuffs when in mood

 <!--